The First day of the Sacred Month During the Gospel Age

-There are many references to ancient Israel's observance of the first day of each sacred month; moreover, references in both the Old and New Testaments show that the New Moon is a day to worship God.
+There are many references to ancient Israel's observance of the first day of each sacred month; moreover, references throughout biblical record show that the New Moon is a day to worship God.
 However, the manner in which the elect of God during the Gospel age should observe this day is not totally clear because we have no record of how the early church observed this day.
 In order to determine how to observe the New Moon, it is necessary to answer a few questions about what God expects of his people today.

 IS THE DAY OF THE NEW MOON HOLY TIME?